cmrguides/cmrguides/contributors/guides/wii-jailbreak-twilight.md

 ---
 Check the inner ring on your game disc.
 You'll need this to determine the save file version to use.

-Use this table to detrmine the version you'll need to run:
+Use this table to determine the version you'll need to run:
 <br>
 <center>
 <table><tbody><tr><th>Region</th>